jrhoun/liferay-learn/docs/dxp/7.x/en/collaboration-and-social/message-boards/user-guide/creating-message-boards-categories.md

 ## Moving and Merging Categories

-Each category can have any number of threads and just as many subcategories.
-To manage categories, administrators can also move and merge categories.
+Administrators can also move and merge categories.

 Follow these steps to move a category or merge it with another: